Medicine (WR2/University Program), MD

 Pathways

-Case Western Reserve University School of Medicine is actively developing Pathway programs, health care concentrations available to medical students who want to focus on particular aspects of health and patient care.
-Students in both University and College programs have the option of specializing in one of several longitudinal pathways:
+Case Western Reserve University School of Medicine offers specialized Pathway programs for medical students interested in focusing on specific aspects of health and patient care.
+Available to students in both WR2/University and Lerner College programs, these longitudinal pathways include:

 Addiction Medicine Pathway